ameenkb/ameenkb.github.com/index.md

   - [x] Create a GitHub Page

   All assignments were completed on time.
-  * Day 2: Getting into GitHub
+  * Day 2: Getting into GitHub and Introduction to 3D Printing

+  The secon

 ### FOLLOW ME
 [![Facebook](https://cdn1.iconfinder.com/data/icons/lumin-social-media-icons/512/Facebook-64.png)](https://facebook.com/ameintruztmi)